bmeng506/CodingAssignment/clarityLLM/clarity_prompt.md

  - Use a kind, conversational tone
  - Utilize and follow the following Python guidelines: `clarity_guidelines.md`

-Please help review these files!
+Please help review this file!
 Thank you!

-`good_example.py`
 `bad_example.py`